Fieldwork and offsite working

 The Foreign and Commonwealth Office website gives information about visa requirements and currencies.
 If you are not a British National, you can also get information through your own embassy or consular service or from the embassy or consular service of your destination country.

-Please note that Tier 4 sponsored students are subject to stringent Home Office attendance monitoring requirements.
-If you are currently studying at the University as a Tier 4 sponsored student, it is important that you contact the Tier 4 Team before making any arrangements to spend an extended period of time off campus.
+Please note that those with a Student Visa are subject to stringent Home Office attendance monitoring requirements.
+If you are currently studying at the University with a Student Visa, it is important that you contact the UKVI Compliance team via the Student Centre before making any arrangements to spend an extended period of time off campus.

 Complete a travel insurance request form and submit it to the Procurement team, who will give you a Travel Insurance Cover Note.
 This will give you details of the University’s travel insurance policy.